Everything You Need to Know About inodes in Linux

 You can see that “file1″ and “hlink1” have the same inode number.
 Truthfully, hard links are possible because of inodes.
 A hard link does not create a new file.
 It only provides a new name for the same data.

-In older versions of Linux it was possible to hard link a directory.
+In older versions of Linux, it was possible to hard link a directory.
 It was even possible to have a given directory be its own parent.
 This was made possible because of inode implementation.
 This is now restricted to prevent users from creating a very confusing structure of directories.

 Other implications of inodes

 Inodes are also a big reason why a Linux system can update without the need to reboot.
-This is because one process can use a library file while another process replace that file with a new version.
-Therefore creating a new inode for the new file.
+This is because one process can use a library file while another process replaces that file with a new version.
+Therefore, creating a new inode for the new file.
 The already running process will keep using the old file while every new call to it will result in using the new version.

 Another interesting feature that comes with inodes is the ability to store the data in the inode itself.
 This is called Inlining.
 This storing method has the advantage of saving space because no data block will be needed.
-It also increase the lookup time by avoiding more disk access to get the data.
+It also increases the lookup time by avoiding more disk access to get the data.

 Inodes are not something you interact directly with, but they play an important role.
 If a partition is to contain many very small files, like a mail server, knowing what they are and how they work can save you a lot of problems down the road.

 I hope you liked this article and learned something new and important about inode in Linux.
-Subscribe to our website to learn more Linux related information.
+Subscribe to our website to learn more Linux-related information.